zachpino/comm-workshop-s18/README.md

 	> Homework: Draw a set of time series visualization based on assigned dataset from week 9.

-- Week 11· Drawing Custom Shapes and Plots
+- Week 11· Axes and Tooltips, Drawing Custom Shapes and Plots
 	> Classtime: SVG paths, bezier and quadratic/quartic curves, and shapes examples

 	> Homework: Visualize a self-selected, simple dataset in a more complex way (area chart, flow diagram, sankey, spider...)